sharvari247/KoinX-frontend-assignment/README.md

 You can find the design reference for this project here:
 [Figma Design - KoinX Frontend Assignment](https://www.figma.com/design/VRj5MqVPoQdj5N7AwmYc98/KoinX---Frontend-Intern-Assignment?node-id=0-1&p=f&t=3dnZjGJ9bxSi9N60-0)

----

-## 🚀 Deployment Link

-The deployed version of this project is accessible at:
-**[KoinX Frontend Assignment Deployment]

----

 ## 🛠️ Technologies Used